 - Funeral expenses, medical expenses, and all other “lawful element” of expense.

 These damage amounts are determined by considering the age, earnings, life expectancy, and education of the individual.
-While it may seem callous to put a price on the life of a loved one, this allows jurors to realistically value the financial and personal impact of the death to survivors.
-Damages for the pain and suffering of survivors---their understandable grieving---are not available in New York.
+While it may seem callous to put a price on the life of a loved one, this allows jurors to realistically value the financial and personal impact of the death on survivors.
+Damages for the pain and suffering of survivors—their understandable grieving—are not available in New York.

 In a wrongful death lawsuit, you may also recover monetary damages on behalf of the loved one who has died.
-New York wrongful death law also provides for the victim; for example, New York wrongful death laws provide for damage awards covering:
+This can include damages like:

 - The personal injuries to the person who has died;